European Pillar of Social Rights: Further development

 In March 2018, the Commission proposed the establishment of a European Labour Authority as a specific measure to implement the EPSR and to enable self-employed workers to access social security.

-In 2021, Porto Social Summit was organized by the Portuguese Council Presidency.
-It provided commitments to implement the European Social Rights pillar effectively, on the national and on the European level.
+In 2021, the Porto Social Summit was organised by the Portuguese Council Presidency.
+Commitments to implement the EPSR effectively at both national and European level had been included in the EU Strategic Agenda for 2019–2024.
+At the summit, the Porto Declaration was presented and adopted, assessing the consequences of the COVID-19 crisis for European social rights and proposing possible solutions.

-The Social Rights Action Plan was designed Strategic Agenda of 2019-2024.

-During the Summit, The Porto Declaration was presented and adopted, which evaluated COVID-19 crises, its consequences on European Social Rights and suggested some solutions on these issues.

 Criticism

-Whether and in what form the EPSR will actually be implemented remains to be seen.
-While the initiative was generally welcomed, there was also considerable criticism.
-The Member States fear a shift in competences to the benefit of the EU and/or European Commission and therefore insist on compliance with the principle of subsidiarity.
+Whether, and in what form, the EPSR will be implemented in practice remains uncertain.
+Although generally welcomed, the initiative has attracted considerable criticism.
+Member States fear a shift of competences towards the EU and the Commission, and have insisted on compliance with the principle of subsidiarity.

-Moreover, some Member States have shown reluctance due to perceived intrusion from the EU into their national welfare systems.
-The EPSR represents another attempt by the EU to invest in the social dimension but, as history has shown, Member States have kept their distance from that idea.
-One of the main arguments of the Member States seeking to retain full sovereignty over their social competencies has been the need to preserve their national labour laws and their social models.
-Member States might fear the possible damage that the EU internal market could cause to their social systems.
-The combination of the direct effect and the supremacy of the EU law over national laws with the constitutionalisation of economic freedoms has been seen as a possible threat by some Member States, as seen in the Viking and Laval case where the Court of Justice of the European Union ruled in favour of economic freedoms over the right to collective action.
+Several Member States have shown reluctance owing to perceived EU intrusion into national welfare systems.
+Advocates of full national sovereignty over social policy have emphasised the need to preserve national labour laws and social models.
+Some fear the potential damage that the EU internal market could cause to national social systems; the combination of the direct effect and supremacy of EU law with the constitutionalisation of economic freedoms has been seen as a possible threat, as illustrated by the Viking and Laval case, in which the Court of Justice of the European Union ruled in favour of economic freedoms over the right to collective action.

-The Member States are not under any obligation to implement the EPSR.

-Several governments are concerned that it will put an additional burden on national state budgets (e.g. through higher social benefits).
-Trade unions maintain that the initiative does not go far enough, while employer associations criticise that the EPSR would make the EU less competitive.
+Member States are under no obligation to implement the EPSR.
+Several governments are concerned that it will place an additional burden on national budgets, for example through higher social benefits.
+Trade unions have argued that the initiative does not go far enough, while employer associations have argued that it would make the EU less competitive.